Titan-Lyra/thebookkeeper/team_14/001 -Act 1/_posts/2025-06-29-trip-to-the-museum.md

 modified_date: 2025-07-03 19:47:00
 categories: [The Murkmire Malevolence]
 members: [Caelum, Amber, Rowan, Grof, Alice]
-appeared: [Dannell, Alda, Dadnort, Violet, Garent]
+characters: [Dannell, Alda, Dadnort, Violet, Garent, Lady Ameline Halveron]
-characters: [Lady Ameline Halveron]
 ---
 {% include character-links.md %}
 Oh wow... credit given where credit is due.
 Team 14 is proving to be more reliable than I expected.
 The citizens of Greyhawk can thank their gods that I have formed this team.
 And that to think I almost recuited some different members.
 Although I think a wizard or sorcerer would have been fitting for this group.
 That doesn't mean that this team isn't adequit.
 I think I will use the word "splendid" for them.